zschreib1/Xplayn-content-management-system/README.md

 Excerpts from *XPlayn*, a **content management system** (CMS) **web app** that I created that helps users *build interactive stories that come to life as they scroll*, using **Python** and **Django** on the back end, **JavaScript**, **HTML**, **CSS** on the front end and writing my own **API routes** to query the database from the client-side.

+- Click [here](https://www.zoeschreiber.be/portfolio/xplayn) for a full demo of the app.

 These coding segments implement adding a story to the database.
 Each story consists of:
 - a title,